 For individuals, it does not impede nor impose on their personal finances or that of their business

 This is true with individual developers or development firms working on a smaller scale.
 Development finance can be used to fund an entire construction initiative without breaking the bank and wiping out your savings.

 Development finance loans may enable developers to take on multiple simultaneous projects

 Having ready funding at one’s fingertips allows flexibility to take on a variety of construction jobs all at once.
 In addition, it gives you security knowing that the development costs can easily be taken care of.

 Getting funds from development finance eventually gets you bigger return on investment (ROI) rates

-Development finance enables you to earn more by increasing the value of property through the construction of a new developments on raw land, the expansion of existing property, or the total renovation of a home, shop, or office space.
+Development finance enables you to earn more by increasing the value of property through the construction of new developments on raw land, the expansion of the existing property, or the total renovation of a home, shop, or office space.
 Better structures and spaces result in a greater willingness in your clients to pay commensurate rents or fees.

 Development Finance is a Two-Step Process

 In most cases, development finance funding comes in two parts: a payout for land costs and a second tranche for building.